Skip to content

 Salesforce platformApexLightningHerokuTableauSlack integrationEinstein AITrailheadMuleSoftSOC 2

 Pro tip: Salesforce's recruiters look for candidates who speak the language of enterprise customer success.
-Include references to customer retention metrics, NPS scores, ARR impact, and platform adoption rates where relevant.
-For technical roles, mentioning experience with multi-tenant architectures, metadata-driven platforms, or enterprise integration patterns (REST/SOAP APIs, event-driven architectures) signals direct relevance to Salesforce's technical challenges.
+Include customer retention metrics, NPS, ARR impact, and platform adoption where relevant.
+For technical roles, multi-tenant architecture, metadata-driven platforms, and enterprise integration patterns (REST/SOAP, OAuth/JWT, event-driven architectures) map directly to what the system-design round probes — weave them into accomplishments rather than a standalone skills list.

 Rolevanta's AI tailors your resume to match Salesforce's hiring criteria.